jeffriechers/NetScaler_Terraform_Template/Readme.md

 If you do a terraform apply -destroy, the Diffie Hellman key is not removed, so you need to manually delete the file from /nsconfig/ssl/SecureDH.
 You can do this via putty, winscp, or from the browser gui under Trafic Management->SSL->Manage Certificates / Keys / CSRs

-Load Balancer Services cannot be bound with the new Order setting.
+GSLB Services cannot be bound with the new Order setting.
 I have a ticket open with the owner of the CitrixADC provider, and they are adding this feature.
 For now you can modify the binding manually from the gui.

-I am seeing an issue with SOA record creation during the first time run of a terraform apply.
-But running it a second time works fine.
-This could be an issue with my environment, or 14.1 Build 8.
+1.37.0 provides support for Order binding on regular load balancing vservers.

 ## TO DO LIST